 The Directors are also provided with updates and/or briefings from time to time by professional advisors, auditors, Management and the Company Secretaries in areas such as directors' duties and responsibilities, corporate governance practices, relevant legislation, risk management and financial reporting standards.
-The Directors are regularly kept informed by the Company Secretaries and Management of the availability of appropriate courses, conferences and seminars such as those run by the SID and the Directors are encouraged to attend such training at the Company's expense.
+The Directors are regularly kept informed by the Company Secretaries of the availability of appropriate courses, conferences and seminars such as those run by the SID and the Directors are encouraged to attend such training at the Company's expense.
 The NC and the Board are kept informed of the trainings attended by the Directors during the year.
 As part of the NC's annual assessment of the skills set of the Board and the respective Board Committees, the NC would also recommend further training for the Directors in specific areas, if so required, to supplement the regular updates/briefings provided to the Directors from time to time.

-Three in-house seminars/webinars were conducted by invited external speakers in 2020, on the following topics:
+An in-house seminar was conducted by invited speakers in 2019, on the following topics: